Anand5119/SHOPKART-E_COMMERCE-WEBSITE_PROJECT/README.md

 ------------------------------

 * It is a E-commerce website project.
-* Its's developed using Python and Django framework for backend.
+* Its's developed using Python and Django framework for backend development.
 * HTML5, CSS3 and Javascript is used for front end development.

 # REQUIRMENTS: